ABSanthosh/SWENG-881--Course-Project/Readme.md

         -	Reading Compressed CSV files – The program allows the user to read CSV files that were compressed using the gzip format.
 The program handles the extraction process and then reads the files in as if they were not compressed.
         -	Ability to Automatically Map to Java Beans – Allows the user to configure the program to map the CSV data that is read directly into Java Beans, with minimal performance penalty.

+[CSVWriter functionality to be explained here in a similar fashion to CSVReader]

 # 3. Assumptions